PranavSakthivel/pathrise-backend/README.md

 Backend:
  - **Location detection** - Crawl through the provided job URL looking for locations, and save that to the database as well to enable location-based querying in the frontend.
  - **JUnit testing** - unable to set this up due to time constraints
+ - Better error case handling - there are a number of errors not very gracefully handled.
  - Determine if URL is valid - I have partially done this in my program but it is not fleshed out.
 There is a segment that checks for URL validity.
 C# has additional libraries to test this, I wanted to implement a quick check to add that info into the database too.
 There is a possibility to detect a 404 redirect as well if the job link worked, but the job didn't exist.
  - Customizable parameters - being able to provide own database connection, CSV and JSON files with different names
  - Cleaner flow of code - some things can be taken out of methods or put into helper methods